There are two ways to add new functions to MySQL:

 type and parameters differ, depending on whether you will declare the SQL

-in the CREATE FUNCTION
+in the CREATE FUNCTION statement:

-For STRING
+For STRING functions:

-char *xxx(UDF_INIT *initid, UDF_ARGS *args, char *result, unsigned long *length, char *is_null, char *error);
+char *xxx(UDF_INIT *initid, UDF_ARGS *args,

-For INTEGER
+For INTEGER functions:

-long long xxx(UDF_INIT *initid, UDF_ARGS *args, char *is_null, char *error);
+long long xxx(UDF_INIT *initid, UDF_ARGS *args,

-For REAL
+For REAL functions:

-double xxx(UDF_INIT *initid, UDF_ARGS *args, char *is_null, char *error);
+double xxx(UDF_INIT *initid, UDF_ARGS *args,

 The initialization and deinitialization functions are declared like this: